-- The service gave affected people reasonable support, truthful information and a verbal and written apology. - They kept written records of verbal interactions as well as written correspondence. - The service acted on and learned from external safety events as well as patient and medicine safety alerts.
-The service had an effective mechanism in place to disseminate alerts to all members of the team including sessional and agency staff.
+• The service acted on and learned from external safety events as well as patient and medicine safety alerts.
+The service had an effective mechanism in place to disseminate alerts to all members of the team including sessional staff.

 Are services effective?